d3040/the_beavers_hut/_sources/index.rst

    This is a Paragraph
    """""""""""""""""""

 .. [#] Tutorial hell is where you jump from one tutorial to the next, learning and then relearning the same basic things.
 But never really going beyond the fundamentals.
 .. [#] `Section Structure (rst Cheatsheet) <https://bashtage.github.io/sphinx-material/rst-cheatsheet/rst-cheatsheet.html>`_
-.. [#] `How to Learn to Code and Get a Developer Job <https://www.freecodecamp.org/news/learn-to-code-book/>`_

-..
-Together, we face the fundamental problems of our time; *access to information*, *access to education*, and *access to the tools that are shaping the future*. [#]_

-   * Always have a project.
-Then learn what you need to learn en route to finishing that project.
-   * Why is learning to code still so hard after all these years?

-   There are three big reasons why learning to code is so hard, even today:

-   The tools are still primitive.
-   Most people aren't good at handling ambiguity, and learning to code is ambiguous.
-People get lost.
-   Most people aren't good at handling constant negative feedback.
-And learning to code is one brutal error message after another.
-People get frustrated.

-   People think software development is about typing code into a computer.
-But it's really about learning.

-   Get comfortable with ambiguity and you will go far.

-   How Not to Get Frustrated:
-   The key, again, is practice.

-   Tip #1: Know that you are not uniquely bad at this.
-   Tip #2: Breathe.
-   Tip #3: Use Rubber Duck Debugging

-   "Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter." – Eric Raymond, Developer, Computer Scientist, and Author

-   Well, here's my theory on this: what you learn in university is less important than whether you finished university.

-   Employers are trying to select for people who can figure out a way to get through this rite of passage.

-   Chapter 2: How to Build Your Network

-   "If you want to go fast, go alone.
-If you want to go far, go together." – African Proverb